-Whoopi Goldberg Defends Tiffany Trump, After New York Fashion Week Shaming
+Whoopi Goldberg Defends Tiffany Trump After New York Fashion Week Shaming

-Tiffany Trump is finding out just how fierce people can be, when it comes to politics, and just how spiteful the opposite side can be towards the opponent and his family.
+Tiffany Trump is finding out just how fierce people can be when it comes to politics and just how spiteful the opposite side can be towards the opponent and his family.
 The 23-year-old Trump found herself the subject of bullying and humiliation not for anything she has done, but just because she’s the daughter of newly elected President Donald Trump.
 Fortunately, Tiffany wasn’t as alone as the liberal media attempted to portray.
 The View moderator, Whoopi Goldberg, has jumped up to defend Ms. Trump, pointing out that Tiffany wasn’t even involved in a political hot topic, but just wanted to attend New York Fashion Week for her love of fashion.

 The Media Shamed Tiffany Trump For No Good Reason